Linaro/lava/doc/v2/lava_test_shell.rst

 *****************************

-The ``lava_test_shell`` action provides a way to employ a black-box style testing appoach with the target device.
+The ``lava_test_shell`` action provides a way to employ a black-box style testing approach with the target device.
 It does this by deploying an ``overlay`` to the target device; it requires a POSIX system to be running on the target.
 The test definition format is designed to be flexible, allowing many options on how to do things.